indexzero/npm-codependencies/README.md

 ## Usage

-There are two distinct ways to use `npm-static-stats`:
+There are two distinct ways to use `npm-codependencies`:

 ### 1. Use it programmatically